AmirShahhosseini/amirshahhosseini.github.io/_projects/1_project.md

 </div>

 A key promise of the proposed operator-theoretic framework is its ability to modulate the scale at which neuromorphic systems are modeled, simulated, and analyzed.
 By adjusting this scale, it is possible to transition from coarse mean-field estimates of the network to fine-grained and accurate simulations at the neuron level.
 In fact, this tunable resolution not only enables more flexible analysis but also bridges the micro- and macro-scale perspectives, offering a unified and principled understanding of complex neuromorphic dynamics.
 This unification results in the emergence of mean-field behaviors of spiking systems that stem from the dynamics of the individual neurons, and not their high-level abstractions, an essential link that is missing from the literature.

+[1] Shahhosseini, A., Chaffey, T., & Sepulchre, R. (2024, December).
+An operator-theoretic framework to simulate neuromorphic circuits.
+In 2024 IEEE 63rd Conference on Decision and Control (CDC) (pp. 6703-6708).
+IEEE.

+[2] Shahhosseini, A., Burger, T., & Sepulchre, R. (2024, December).
+Variable Metric Splitting Methods for Neuromorphic Circuits Simulation.
+Submitted to the 2025 IEEE 64th Conference on Decision and Control (CDC).
+IEEE.

+[3] Shahhosseini, A., Chaffey, T., & Sepulchre, R. Operator-Splitting Methods for Neuromorphic Circuit Simulation.
+Submitted to IEEE Transactions on Automatic Control